Faculty of Senior Fellows

 Mr. Barishansky has been published extensively and his articles have been featured in the Journal of Homeland Security and Emergency Management, Domestic Preparedness Journal, EMS Magazine, the Journal of Emergency Medical Services (JEMS), EMS Insider, Emergency Management Magazine, Public Safety Communications, and the Crisis Response Journal (UK).
 He is a regular presenter at various regional, state and national EMS and Public Health conferences.

 Mr. Barishansky holds a Bachelor's degree in Psychology from Touro College and a Master of Public Health degree in Health Policy and Management from New York Medical College.
-He is completing the requirements for HSMI's Master of Science in Homeland Security Management program.
+He earned his Master of Science in Homeland Security Management (with highest distinction) from Homeland Security Management Institute (HSMI), and he holds the Homeland Security and Defense Education Consortium Association’s (HSDECA) Subject Matter Expert (SME) credential.
 He is also a 2006 graduate of the Senior Executives in State and Local Government program at Harvard University's John F. Kennedy School of Government as well as the Healthcare Leadership and Administrative Decision Making program at the Center for Domestic Preparedness in Anniston, AL.

 Bruce A. Blakeman, J.D.

-Bruce Blakeman, a practicing attorney and 2006 graduate of the Homeland Security Management Institute's Advanced Certificate in Homeland Security Management program, has been a member of the board of commissioners of the Port Authority of New York and New Jersey since 2001.
-In this capacity, Mr. Blakeman serves on numerous committees managing all financial, risk management, and policy aspects of the nation's largest and most complex Port Authority, an entity with a $4.6 billion annual budget whose transportation infrastructure includes JFK, Newark Liberty, LaGuardia, Teterboro and Stewart International airports, the George Washington Bridge, the Lincoln and Holland Tunnels, the Ports of Newark and Elizabeth, the PATH Commuter Railroad, and the World Trade Center.
-Reflecting his particular expertise in homeland security and transportations security matters, Bruce serves as vice chairman of the Port Authority's Security Committee, and he is a member of the Construction, World Trade Center, and Legal Committees.
+Bruce Blakeman, is a practicing attorney and 2006 graduate of the Homeland Security Management Institute's Advanced Certificate in Homeland Security Management program.
+He served as a member of the board of commissioners of the Port Authority of New York and New Jersey from 2001 to 2009.
+In that capacity, Mr. Blakeman served on numerous committees managing all financial, risk management, and policy aspects of the nation's largest and most complex Port Authority, an entity with a $4.6 billion annual budget whose transportation infrastructure includes JFK, Newark Liberty, LaGuardia, Teterboro and Stewart International airports, the George Washington Bridge, the Lincoln and Holland Tunnels, the Ports of Newark and Elizabeth, the PATH Commuter Railroad, and the World Trade Center.
+Reflecting his particular expertise in homeland security and transportations security matters, Bruce served as vice chairman of the Port Authority's Security Committee, and was a member of the Construction, World Trade Center, and Legal Committees.

-Mr. Blakeman is Associate Director of the Federal Law Enforcement Officers Foundation, and he holds numerous law enforcement and homeland security positions that include honorary sheriff of the City of New York, honorary chief of the Hempstead, N.Y.
+Mr. Blakeman is Executive Director of the New York Police Chiefs’ Benevolent Association, and he holds numerous law enforcement and homeland security positions that include honorary sheriff of the City of New York, honorary chief of the Hempstead, N.Y.
 Police, and honorary Police Commissioner of Mineola, N.Y.
 Mr. Blakeman served as a panel member and subject matter expert for the U.S. Naval Institute's prestigious Homeland Port Security Conference in 2006, and he is a frequent panelist and commentator on legal, homeland security, and transportations security issues for media outlets that include CNBC, the Fox News Network, WLIW (PBS), and Court TV.

 Mr. Blakeman received his Bachelor of Science in Political Science from Arizona State University and his Juris Doctor degree from California Western School of Law.
 Mr. Blakeman became one of the Homeland Security Management Institute's first graduates in 2006 when he earned the Advanced Certificate in Homeland Security Management.